A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 Type Investigations (Formerly The Investigative Fund) also offers grants for investigative journalism.

-They work with independent investigative reporters and their editors give you both money for research and travel and conceptual and logistical help as you do your work.
+In addition, they work with independent investigative reporters and their editors give you both money for research and travel and conceptual and logistical help as you do your work.

 The Dart Center for Journalism and Trauma, which is associated with Columbia University, also offers good grants and support for investigative journalists.